This has been a strange year so far. But let’s ignore the elephant in the room (ahem, pandemic) and take a look at content instead.

 What does this all mean for content creators?

 In a nutshell, use data but trust your instincts.
 Pay attention to where consumers are placing their trust.
-And finally, read the room but be aware that there will always be changes in behaviour.
+And finally, read the room but be ready for changes in behaviour.

 *All statistics taken from the Meltwater Comms Collective: The Content Consumption Habits of UK Consumers webinar.